Domestic Violence in the LGBTQ+ Community

 Clearly, not all issues affecting the rights of LGBTQ+ persons are resolved or final.
 Legal battles continue throughout state legislatures and state courts.

 Violence in Same-Sex Relationships

-- 44% of lesbian women and 61% of bisexual women have been raped, beaten, or stalked by their partner at some point (as opposed to 35% of heterosexual women)
+- 44% of lesbian women and 61% of bisexual women have been raped, beaten, or stalked by their partner at some point (as opposed to 35% of heterosexual women).

-- 26% of gay men and 37% of bisexual men have been raped, beaten, or stalked by their partner at some point (compared to 30% of heterosexual men)
+- 26% of gay men and 37% of bisexual men have been raped, beaten, or stalked by their partner at some point (compared to 30% of heterosexual men).

-- In a study of male same-sex relationships, only 26% called the police for help after being nearly killed by their partner
+- In a study of male same-sex relationships, only 26% called the police for help after being nearly killed by their partner.

-Types of Same-Sex Domestic Violence
+Types of LGBTQ+ Domestic Violence